jasonmadigan/authorino/docs/getting-started.md

     <details markdown="1">
     <summary>Alternative: Non-reverse-proxy integration</summary>

-    Technically, any client that implements Envoy's <a href="https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/ext_authz">external authorization</a> gRPC protocol should be compatible with Authorino.
+    Technically, any client that implements Envoy's [external authorization](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/ext_authz) gRPC protocol should be compatible with Authorino.
 For integrations based on the reverse-proxy architecture nevertheless, we strongly recommended that you leverage Envoy alongside Authorino.
     </details>

 ### Feature-specific requirements